Skip to Main Content

 EndNote has a full range of features for collecting and organising references, and plugins that allow you to cite EndNote references in MS Word and Google Docs.
 The desktop application allows for sophisticated searches and is useful for systematic reviews as you can customise fields and store a large number of references.

 The online version of EndNote is a more limited version and isn't typically recommended to use on its own.
-However, it is a very useful way of creating a back up of your EndNote desktop library as you can 'sync' your desktop library with an EndNote online account and therefore have it backed up on EndNote's servers.
+However, it is a very useful way of creating a back up of your EndNote desktop library as you can 'sync' your desktop library with an EndNote account and therefore have it backed up on EndNote's servers.
 It also means you can access your desktop library remotely from other devices.
-There is a newer version of EndNote Online that is only available with EndNote 21, which has more features, so you will need to check which version you are using if you haven't used EndNote 21 (but members of the University of York can get a copy of EndNote 21 via the IT Services webpages).
+There is a newer version of EndNote Web that is only available with EndNote 21, which has more features, so you will need to check which version you are using if you haven't used EndNote 21 (but members of the University of York can get a copy of EndNote 21 via the IT Services webpages).
+Therefore, on this guide you'll see the terms EndNote Web (Basic) and EndNote Web (Premium) to distinguish between these, as this is generally how EndNote themselves refer to these two different versions, but it is also often referred to as EndNote Online.

 Key points:

-• Separate Desktop and Online versions, with the ability to sync the two to back up your library and access it on the go
+• Desktop and online versions, with the ability to sync the two to back up your library and access it on the go.

 Paperpile